karthikeya03/Drive-Ready/Virtual private cloud.md

 A Virtual Private Cloud (VPC) is a virtual network that closely resembles a traditional network you would operate in your own data center.
 This guide will walk you through creating and configuring a VPC, launching an EC2 instance, enabling ICMP, connecting via SSH, detaching the internet gateway, and verifying connectivity.

+## ICMP :
+The Internet Control Message Protocol (ICMP) is a network layer protocol used by network devices to diagnose network communication issues.
+ICMP is mainly used to determine whether or not data is reaching its intended destination on time.

 ## Steps

 ### Step 1: Launch an EC2 Instance in the Default VPC